Latent Heat of Vaporisation Calorimetry: Advanced Thermal Practicals for H2 Physics

 - Thermal physics (phase change, energy transfer, first law) sits in SEAB H2 Physics 9478 (exams from 2026) and is assessed across theory and practical components.

-- Calorimetry forces candidates to handle mass measurements, condensation control, and explicit energy balances—skills Paper 4 expects alongside data processing and uncertainty commentary.
+- Calorimetry forces candidates to handle mass measurements, condensation control, and explicit energy balances—skills that map naturally to Paper 4’s practical skill areas and spreadsheet-based data analysis.

 - The investigation doubles as a mini research project for scholarship portfolios and Olympiad personal statements.